petr7555/bachelors_thesis_accounting_ocr/README.md

 ## Theming

 - Use constants in `~/src/global/styles/colors.ts` for colors that do not change based on light / dark mode.
-- uUse `useTheme` hook from `react-native-elements` to obtain a theme that changes according to whether dark mode is enabled or not (for black and white colors).
+- Use `useTheme` hook from `react-native-elements` to obtain a theme that changes according to whether dark mode is enabled or not (for black and white colors).
+- This `Component` will have a black color in light mode and a white color in a dark mode.

 ```tsx
 import {useTheme} from 'react-native-elements';